 Radon occurs naturally in the earth and can drift into your home through the basement.

-How do you detect it?
-Buy a radon detection kit from your local hardware store or online.
-What do you do if you have it?
-Have a contractor install basement vents to remove radon from your house.
+To check for radon in your apartment, buy a radon detection kit from your local hardware store or online.
+Have your building manager install basement vents to remove radon from your building.